Open Source AI SaaS Boilerplates Compared: Build vs Buy in 2026

 What makes it different: Most boilerplates treat AI as an afterthought — they give you auth and payments and say "now add your AI stuff."
 SaaSCity starts from the assumption that you're building an AI product and handles the hard parts: credit-based billing tied to API costs, multi-model provider switching, content safety, and streaming.

-Best for: AI wrappers, image generators, text generators, video tools — any product where the core loop is "user pays credits → AI generates output."
+Best for: AI wrappers, image generators, text generators, video tools, Seedance 2.0 video platforms — any product where the core loop is "user pays credits → AI generates output."

 Honest limitations: It's opinionated about the stack (Next.js + Supabase + Stripe).
 If you want Django or Rails, this isn't for you.
 And if your product doesn't use a credit-based model, you'll need to modify the payment flow.